Browse by Medical Category

 Unlike PIDDs, secondary immune deficiency disorders are acquired after birth (or in the womb when the mother is affected).
 One example of a secondary immunodeficiency is acquired immunodeficiency syndrome (AIDS), which is caused by the human immunodeficiency virus (HIV).
 Patients diagnosed with AIDS or HIV should contact our colleagues at the Mass General Division of Infectious Disease.

 Our patients have access to world-class clinicians from related specialties.
 We work closely and share a suite with Mass General pulmonology specialists, giving patients with sinopulmonary illnesses convenient access to exams, tests and consultations.
-We often manage care for patients with recurring sinopulmonary infections in collaboration with ear, nose and throat specialists at the Massachusetts Eye and Ear Infirmary, located next to our Boston campus.
+We often manage care for patients with recurring sinopulmonary infections in collaboration with ear, nose and throat specialists at the Massachusetts Eye and Ear, located next to our Boston campus.

 In addition, we treat patients with PIDDs who experience gastrointestinal symptoms such as chronic diarrhea in partnership with our colleagues at the Mass General Gastrointestinal Unit.